RGU-Computing/DisCERN-XAI/README.md

 ### Getting Started with DisCERN

-Examples using the Adult Income dataset is in the test folder.
+Binary Classification example using the Adult Income dataset and sklearn classifiers is in tests/test_adult_income.py

+Multi-class Classification example using the Cancer risk dataset and sklearn classifiers is in tests/test_cancer_risk.py

 ### Citing